LuciferUchiha/georgerowlands.ch/content/garden/ml/diffusion.md

 A common goal in machine learning is to learn generative models that can produce new data samples that closely resemble a given dataset or in other words that can produce new and realistic samples matching the world we know.
 So given data samples ${x_1, x_2, ..., x_N}$ drawn from an unknown data distribution $q$ on $R^d$, the goal is to learn a model $p_\theta$ parametrized by $\theta$ that can generate new samples $\hat{x} \sim p_\theta$ such that the distribution of generated samples closely approximates the true data distribution, so $p_\theta \approx q$.

 For example in the case of images, our data samples could be all images of the internet and we want to learn a model that can generate new images that look like real images.
 So our underlying data distribution $q$ and the dimension $d$ is very high (e.g. if we consider $64 \times 64$ black and white images then $d = 64 \times 64 = 4,096$.
-Note that the pixel values are then usually scaled to then be in $[0,1]$ not $[0,255]$).
+Note that the pixel values are then usually scaled to then be in $[-1,1]$ not $[0,255]$).
 This $d$ dimensional space is also called the pixel space where each dimension corresponds to the intensity value of a pixel in the image, but in general our data distribution could be anything such as videos such as in [Video Diffusion Models](https://arxiv.org/abs/2204.03458) or proteins such as in [RF Diffusion](https://www.nature.com/articles/s41586-023-06415-8).

+{{< figure
+    src="/images/ml/diffusionFluxExample.png"
+    alt="Image generated using open source black-forest-labs/FLUX.1-dev model with some extra addons." caption="Image generated using open source black-forest-labs/FLUX.1-dev model with some extra addons." width="300"
+>}}

 Modeling such high dimensional distributions is very challenging due to the curse of dimensionality and the complex structure of real world data.
 The high dimensional space is also mostly empty with regards to our region of interest, also referred to as the data manifold (e.g. natural images) making it difficult to learn meaningful patterns.
 In the case of images, an easy way to think of this is that we are only interested in pictures of humans with say 2 eyes, 2 arms and 2 legs.
 But the pixel space also contains all sorts of other images that do not correspond to real humans such as images with 3 eyes or 5 arms etc. which do not exist in the real world.
 So the data distribution $q$ is concentrated on a very small area/manifold within the high dimensional pixel space.

+This is also related to the data manifold hypothesis which states that real world high dimensional data such as images, audio or text actually lie on a low dimensional manifold embedded within the high dimensional space, the so called ambient space.
+This means that although the data lives in a high dimensional space, the intrinsic dimensionality of the data is much lower due to the underlying structure and correlations present in real world data.
+For example, natural images have strong spatial correlations and patterns that can be exploited to represent them more efficiently.
+This has important implications for machine learning as it suggests that we can learn more efficient representations and models by focusing on the low dimensional manifold rather than the entire high dimensional space.

+{{< figure
+    src="/images/ml/diffusionDataManifold.png"
+    alt="Illustration of the relative sparse nature of high dimensional spaces and its dense data manifold projected in 2D.
+Visualization is from the \"Swiss Roll\" problem." caption="Illustration of the relative sparse nature of high dimensional spaces and its dense data manifold projected in 2D.
+Visualization is from the \"Swiss Roll\" problem."
+>}}

 Used Resources:
 - https://yang-song.net/blog/2021/score/